jomalonejia/Cz-Portal-Server/README.md

 #### cz-portal-security

-Authorization with spring security with oauth2 and jwt
+Authorization by spring security with oauth2 and jwt
 #### cz-portal-service-user

 Provider user service